The Prime Geodesic Theorem for $\mathrm{PSL}_{2}(\mathbb{Z}[i])$ and Spectral Exponential Sums

-\subsection{Kuznetsov formula}
+\subsection{Kuznetsov Formula}

-Based on our experience for the scenario of $\PSL_{2}(\Z) \backslash \mathfrak{h}^{2}$, it appears reasonable to think the Kuznetsov formula in three dimensions has rife applications to various problems (involving Gaussian integers) in number theory.
-The Kuznetsov formula permits one to obtain finer results than those inferred by appealing solely to the Selberg trace formula.
-The formula connects spectral data, precisely a sum over eigenvalues $\lambda_{j}$ counted with the $n$th Fourier coefficient $\rho_{j}(n)$ of the corresponding cusp form, with a certain sum of Kloosterman sums.
-Kloosterman sums indirectly encode arithmetic information of the group, and rather startling revelations were made by Iwaniec et al. for the two dimensional case (see, for instance,~\cite{Iwaniec1980,Iwaniec1982}).
+Our experience in the context of $\PSL_{2}(\Z) \backslash \mathfrak{h}^{2}$ shows that it seems reasonable to deem that the Kuznetsov formula in three dimensions has ample applications to various problems over Gaussian integers.
+The Kuznetsov formula allows one to obtain~better results than those inferred from the Selberg trace formula, and expresses Fourier coefficients of automorphic forms in terms of sums of Kloosterman sums.
+Note that Kloosterman sums indirectly encode arithmetic information of the group, and sensational revelations were made by Iwaniec in the two-dimensional setting (see, for instance,~\cite{Iwaniec1980,Iwaniec1982}).